effector/effector/beta/docs/recipes/nextjs/integrate.md

 ---
 id: nextjs
-title: Integrate next js with effector
+title: Integrate Next.js with effector
+lang: en-US
 ---

+# Integrate Next.js with effector

-To do this, we will use the native [fork](https://effector.dev/docs/api/effector/fork) method.
+To do this, we will use the native [fork](/beta/docs/api/effector/fork.md) method.
-In the __app.tsx_ file, we create our own [Scope](https://effector.dev/docs/api/effector/scope) and wrap the application in a provider from _effector-react/scope_
+In the __app.tsx_ file, we create our own [Scope](/beta/docs/api/effector/Scope.md) and wrap the application in a provider from _effector-react/scope_

 ```js
 import { AppProps } from 'next/app';